chadgr/AzureMLWorkshop/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/choose_ml_workspace.png)

-## Task 2: Upload the Sample Datasets
+## Task 2: Upload the Sample Datasets (Optional)

+** Note: **  There are two ways to get the datasets.
+In this task you can upload your own datafiles.
+If you are having difficulty getting the datafiles or uploading them.
+You can skip this task and go to Task 3.

 1. Before you begin creating a machine learning experiment, there are three datasets you need to load.
 2. Download the three CSV sample datasets from here: http://aka.ms/awtdata and save AdventureWorksTravelDatasets.zip to your Desktop.